hunterv/BaseballData/README.md

 ## Using the Scripts:
 I included some scripts that I find useful.
 The project can be built by running "./build.sh" in the src directory.
 The latest build can be run by running "./run.sh" in the project directory.
-The run script assumes 2 args: ./run.sh <input> <output_dir>
+The run script assumes 2 args: ./run.sh /input /output_dir

 ## What's Done:
 * I just pasted my code from A2 in there.